 If you plan on buying wholesale supplies and ingredients for your bar or taproom, you should get a resale permit.
 This is a certificate you can present as you make purchases for your bar, restaurant or taproom.

 A resale permit lets you avoid sales taxes on wholesale purchases for your bar or taproom’s inventory.
 Instead, your customers would pay the sales tax.
 You’ll report on the sales taxes you collect, then pay them to your state.
 The sales tax rate depends on your state, so be sure to do your research.

 The revenue or tax department of your state will provide the specific details for your resale permit.
 Some states offer the form and instructions online.
 You’ll need to fill out your information and make sure you meet the requirements for your state.

 Resale permits are among the least expensive permits for a new restaurant.
 In certain states, the certificate is free, but be sure to check the price of resale permits where you will run your business.
-You may need a seller’s license with your resale permit, depending on the rules of your state, which could incur security deposit costs.
+With your resale permit, you may need a seller’s license.
+This depends on your state and could incur security deposit costs.